MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Script_Blocks.md

 You can also specify a return value using the `return` keyword.
 The `return` keyword does not affect or suppress other output returned from your script block.
-You can also use the `return` keyword to exit your script block.
+However, the `return` keyword exits the script block at that line.
 For more information, see [about_Return](about_Return.md).

 Like functions, a script block can include parameters.
 Use the Param